Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Peptide clinics typically stock 15-25 well-researched compounds with documented clinical applications.
 The most common offerings include GLP-1 receptor agonists (semaglutide, tirzepatide), healing peptides (BPC-157, TB-500), and growth hormone releasing peptides (ipamorelin, CJC-1295).
 These selections reflect compounds with substantial clinical research and established safety profiles.

 Research peptide vendors often stock 100+ compounds, including experimental peptides still in early research phases.
 This broader selection appeals to biohackers and individuals seeking access to advanced compounds not yet available through medical channels.
-However, many of these peptides lack human safety data or established therapeutic protocols.
+But many of these peptides lack human safety data or established therapeutic protocols.

 Quality control represents a critical difference in medication sourcing.
 Peptide clinics source from FDA-regulated compounding pharmacies that must meet strict manufacturing standards, undergo regular inspections, and provide certificates of analysis for each batch.
 These facilities follow current Good Manufacturing Practices (cGMP) and maintain sterile compounding environments.